 Through asynchronous learning, this computer animation degree online program requires students to complete 13 sequenced courses centered on 3D graphics and animation.
 The program primarily uses the teaching application MAYA from Autodesk.
 Core and foundational courses in the BFA cover 2– and 3–dimensional design, color theory, and art history.
 Note that the DAC accepts students for the BFA in visual arts in the fall semester only.

-CU Denver is regionally accredited by the Higher Learning Commission.
+University of Colorado Denver is regionally accredited by the Higher Learning Commission (HLC).

 2. National University